Question

 Text

-For the workflow, clarify how end users find this keyword or number.
-Also, the image URL should be a screenshot that accurately represents what customers see.
-Refer to the image provided above as an example.
+In your workflow, explain how end users find this keyword or number.
+The image URL should be a screenshot that accurately reflects what customers see.
+Use the image above as an example.

 Mobile or QR code

-The QR code links to an online form where users can enter their mobile phone number and opt into the texting campaign.
-The QR code can either open the messaging app with a prewritten opt-in message or direct users to a web form.
+The quick response (QR) code links to an online form where users can enter their mobile phone number and opt in to the SMS campaign.
+The code can either open the Messages app with a prewritten opt-in message or direct users to a web form.

-Explain how users encounter this QR code in the workflow.
-Also, the image URL should be a screenshot that accurately reflects what customers see.
+Explain how users see this QR code in the workflow.
+The image URL should be a screenshot that accurately reflects what customers see.

 Forbidden use cases

 Certain types of messages are prohibited.
-Note that these forbidden use cases include not only the content of the message but also the type of business.
-To find out more, consult this article from Twilio's Help Center: Forbidden message categories for SMS/MMS in the US/Canada.
+These forbidden use cases include not only the message content but also the type of business.
+To learn more, see Forbidden message categories for SMS/MMS in the United States and Canada.